 The simple solution is to monitor total screen time and slowly cut it down as much as possible.
 But during a period of isolation or quarantine due to the Covid-19 pandemic, that’s easier said than done.

 If you aren’t ready to cut down on overall screen usage, try slicing up longer periods of screen time with short breaks.

 Every half-hour to an hour, take a quick breather.
 Step outside if possible, or jog around the room (or in place) for a few minutes.
-Start a big puzzle and vow to take a break to place at least five pieces every time you catch yourself overusing the screen.

 Short breaks can lead to greater focus overall.
 They can also be addictive; stepping away from the TV for five minutes often turns into 10 or 15 minutes.
 And just like that, you’ve given your eyes and your mind a well-deserved break.